How I almost built a billion dollar business

 The billion-dollar idea

-I decided to pitch the idea to my newfound partners, and we decided to reuse my product to offer real time asset monitoring.
+I decided to pitch the idea to my newfound associates, and we decided to reuse my product to offer real time asset monitoring.
 It was not as much of a pivot as it was creating a new company using a similar product.
 I was investing in the tech while they would work to sell it to the market.
 I obviously committed another mistake here.

 Implementation